 Click in the Timeline on the yellow frame of the 3D-Rotation Effect.
-So you areable to see all parameters for this effectin the Properties section.
-The best way to see the effects of the settings is to move the ruler.
-When you move the ruler, you can see the outcome of this effect in the Layout designer.
+So you are able to see all parameters for this effect in the Properties window.
+The best way to see the effects of the settings is to move the sliders.
+When you move the sliders, you can see the outcome of this effect in the Layout designer.